systemd/systemd/extras/keymap/README.keymap.txt

  /lib/udev/keymaps/ for existing key map files and make sure that you use the same structure.

+ If the key only ever works once and then your keyboard (or the entire desktop) gets stuck for a long time, then it is likely that the BIOS fails to send a corresponding "key release" event after the key press event.
+Please note down this case as well, as it can be worked around in /lib/udev/keymaps/95-keyboard-force-release.rules .

  4. Find out your system vendor and product:

  cat /sys/class/dmi/id/sys_vendor